Poems from 2025

 no matter what we do.

-I plead with you,
+I plead with myself,

-'We’re perfect for each other.'
+we’re perfect for each other.

 I hear the dead man